jinkim0517/Blackjack-Project/README.md

 A command line blackjack card game created in C++

-Play against a programmed computer based on the Bicycle website and track your score!
+Play against a programmed computer based on the BICYCLE website and track your score!

 Hints are also given if you are ever stuck.